-Great Britain's female curling team are aiming for Gold at the 2018 Winter Olympics in PyeongChang.
+Great Britain's female curling team put on a fantastic performance at the 2018 Winter Olympics in PyeongChang, coming in at fourth place.
 Find out what they eat while training and their favourite treats...

-Representing Great Britain at the 2018 Winter Olympics, meet the women's curling team: Skip Eve Muirhead, 27, third Anna Sloan, 26, second Vicki Adams, 27, lead Lauren Gray, 25, and alternate Kelly Schafer, 36.
+Meet the women's curling team, who only narrowly missed out on bronze when they represented Great Britain at the 2018 Winter Olympics: Skip Eve Muirhead, 27, third Anna Sloan, 26, second Vicki Adams, 27, lead Lauren Gray, 25, and alternate Kelly Schafer, 36.
 They've good reason to be optimistic after picking up medals at the World and European Championships in 2017.

 5 things you didn't know about Team GB's curling team...